 Hinduism has four mothers: the Cow, the Ganga (The Ganges River), Mother (birth) and the Ground.
 At dusk, we watched an AMAZING ceremony called the Arti, where Sadhu’s (holy people similar to priests) and the local people paid homage to the Ganga from the Ghats(steps) leading to the River.
 A sadhu is a Hindu who has renounced caste, social position, money and authority.
 There were five Sadhus each situated on their own worship bed decorated with a conch, candelabra, marigolds, and a figurine of a god.
 Bells rung from above, a gong beat loudly and a drum intermixed somewhere in the madness.
 Thousands of people gathered at the river presenting offerings to the Ganga, while the Sandhus moved in a type of circle dance presenting their various gifts to the River.
 Locals and Jill floated marigold and candle pieces in the water as their personal offering.
 It’s said to give one the benefit of good Karma.
 There was smoke, fire, warmth, light, vision, belief, color and much symbolism in this performance.
 Local people attend this ceremony every night.
 It’s an energizing experience.

-Each morning thousands of locals bathe in the Ganaga River before visiting the temples or returning home to begin their day.
-The procession starts each day around 6:30 am where Hindu’s are literally dunking in the water.
-Women wade in the water fully dressed, while men fully immerse themselves in the water remove all clothing but their underwear.
+Each morning thousands of locals bathe in the Ganga River before visiting the temples or returning home to begin their day.
+The procession starts each day around 6:30 am.
+Local Hindus dunk themselves in the holy water of the Ganga.
+Women wade in the water fully dressed, while men fully immerse themselves in the water removing all clothing but their underwear.
 I saw one man even shampooing his hair.
-The men are in one area and the women separate.
+The men and women bathe in separate. areas.
 Young girls and boys bathed with their mothers and fathers respectfully.
-This is a very powerful practice for Hindus and considered one of the most important religious events they can do.
+This is a very powerful practice for Hindus and considered one of the most important religious events one can do.

-We also had an opportunity to wader the narrow streets of old Varanasi, which is filled with makeshift temples, locals eating, old very rundown homes, cows, water buffalos and dogs.
-One Buffalos parched near an alleyway saw me a mile away and starting trotting near me.
+We also had an opportunity to wander the narrow streets of old Varanasi, which are filled with makeshift temples, locals eating, old very rundown homes, cows, water buffalos and dogs.
+One buffalo parched near an alleyway saw me a mile away and starting trotting near me.
 It was a sign for me to get the heck out of the way.
-I just cannot comprehend how cows, buffalos, dogs, cars, motorcycles, bikes and people all share the SAME streets.
+I just cannot comprehend how cows, buffaloes, dogs, cars, motorcycles, bikes and people all share the SAME streets.